 Moderate-income households earn between 81 and 120 percent of the AMI.
 The maximum qualifying home price for a moderate-income household ranges from \$516,985 for a one-person household to \$790,850 for a five-person household (Table 2-39).
 Based on the median housing prices in Livermore, moderate-income households cannot afford to purchase a home in Livermore without a sizeable down payment.
 To assist households out of reach from homeownership, the City offers a down payment assistance program for first-time homebuyers.
-This program offers a loan of up to \$60,000 at three percent interest for first-time homebuyers, making a one-bedroom home affordable to a family of three.
+This program offers a loan of up to \$60,000 at three percent interest for first-time homebuyers, making a one-bedroom home affordable to a family of two and a two-bedroom home affordable to a family of three.